tarallo-giuseppe/typescript_exercise/README.md

 ### Setup

-Be sure to have a correct default.json configuration file in src folder then run this command to set an environment variable:
+Be sure to have a correct default.json configuration file in src folder and add a "DATABASE_URI" variable to it, specifing the database you want to connect to,
+then run this command to set an environment variable:

 **On Windows powershell:**